How to Stay Healthy This Flu Season

 Tips to Fight the Flu

-Coming soon to a cubicle near to you: The flu.
+Coming soon to a cubicle near you: The flu.
 Influenza has arrived, and many of your co-workers, friends and family have it, but aren’t necessarily taking measures to prevent spreading it.
-According to the Centers for Disease Control and Prevention (CDC), about 8 percent of the U.S. population gets sick from the flu each year.
+According to the Centers for Disease Control and Prevention (CDC), about 8% of the U.S. population gets sick from the flu each year.

 Protect yourself with tips from Northwestern Medicine Family Medicine Physician Ronald G. Severino Jr., MD.

 Get the flu shot.

 “Your annual flu shot is your first line of defense against influenza,” says Dr. Severino.
 “The vaccine is made from inactivated virus particles that are designed to protect you against the three or four strains of the influenza virus predicted to be the most common each year.”

 If you have any allergies or health concerns, contact your physician first before getting vaccinated against influenza.